Robin and I drove into the Winnipesaukee Scenic Railroad station in Meredith.

 The train went across a grade crossing near Weirs Beach.

-The train arrived at the Motorcycle Event in Weirs Beach, New Hampshire.
+The train arrived at the Motorcycle Event in Weirs Beach.
 Returning passengers had eight minutes off the train.

 The train at Weirs Beach.